 Group Leader Description

 All of our G Adventures group trips are accompanied by a G Adventures Chief Experience Officer (CEO) in China.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 They will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
 While not being guides in the traditional sense you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.
 We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting – we think it’s the best of both worlds.

 No meals included

 Eating is a big part of travelling.
 Travelling with G Adventures you experience the vast array of wonderful food that is available out in the world.
 Generally meals are not included in the trip price when there is a choice of eating options, to give you the maximum flexibility in deciding where, what and with whom to eat.
 It also gives you more budgeting flexibility, though generally food is cheap.
 Our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other’s company.
 There is no obligation to do this though.
 Your CEO will be able to suggest favourite restaurants during your trip.
-Vegetarians will be able to find a huge range of different foods – India is vegetarian heaven.
-For all trips please refer to the meals included and budget information for included meals and meal budgets.
+Vegetarians will be able to find a range of different foods, although in some areas the choice maybe limited.
+Should breakfast not be included, your CEO can suggest some local options For all trips please refer to the meals included and budget information for included meals and meal budgets.

 Overnight train (beds), private vehicle.